ibnuda/fpmortals/manuscript/introduction.md

 A>   }
 A> ~~~~~~~~
 A>
-A> Finally, there is this one weird trick we can use when we want to ignore the A> type constructor.
-Define a type alias to be equal to its parameter:
+A> Dan yang terakhir, ada satu trik janggal yang bisa kita gunakan untuk mengabaikan A> konstruktor tipe.
+Definisikan sebuah alias tipe agar setara dengan parameternya:
 A>
 A> {lang="text"}
 A> ~~~~~~~~
 A>   type Id[T] = T
 A> ~~~~~~~~
 A>
-A> Before proceeding, understand that `Id[Int]` is the same thing as `Int`, by A> substituting `Int` into `T`.
-Because `Id` is a valid type constructor we can use A> `Id` in an implementation of `Foo`
-A>
+A> Sebelum melanjutkan, harap dipahami bahwa `Id[Int]` adalah sama dengan `Int`, A> dengan men-subtitusi `Int` ke `T`.
+Karena `Id` merupakan konstruktor tipe yang A> valid, kita dapat menggunakan `Id` pada implementasi `Foo` A>
 A> {lang="text"}
 A> ~~~~~~~~